Home Index Site Search E-Mail Yellowsheet

 7

-CDR A. Minvielle (pilot), LTjg Charles Matus (co-pilot), Civil Service Dr. J.K.L.
-McDonald, Civil Service Dr. John McKinley, Civil Service employee Mr. Myron G. Kellogg, Civil Service employee Mr. Rodney Morrin and Civil Service employee Mr. Joseph Vargus lost their lives when their JRB-4 Expeditor crashed in the Sierras.
-The wreckage was found 21 April 1949 near Owens Peak.
-SOC 4-7-Z CAT I
+Cdr.
+A. Minvielle, 34, (NAF XO and pilot), Lt(jg).
+Charles Matus, 27, (co-pilot), Civil Service Dr. J.K.L.
+McDonald, Civil Service Dr. John McKinley, 42, Civil Service employee Mr. Myron G. Kellogg, 35, Civil Service employee Mr. Rodney Morrin, 36, and Civil Service employee Mr. Joseph Vargus 36, lost their lives when their JRB-4 Expeditor crashed in the Sierras enroute to NAS Alameda.
+The wreckage was found 21 April 1949 near Owens Peak at the 7,000 foot level, 17 miles north of Inyokern, CA.

 F4U-4